-Teachers will use non-verbal signals before a firm reminder is required.
-If inappropriate behaviour persists and reasonable adjustments have been made by the class teacher to mitigate escalation, Yellow card will be issued and there is an expectation that the undesirable behaviour will not be repeated.
+2. Warning If inappropriate behaviour persists and reasonable adjustments have been made by the class teacher to mitigate escalation, a warning will be issued and there is an expectation that the undesirable behaviour will not be repeated.

-3. Red Card

-If the unacceptable behaviour persists and reasonable adjustments have been made by the class teacher to mitigate escalation, a Red Card will be issued and this requires the child to spend their lunchtime isolated from their friends - including eating lunch and playtime.
+3. Red Card If the unacceptable behaviour persists and reasonable adjustments have been made by the class teacher to mitigate escalation, a Red Card will be issued and this requires the child to spend their lunchtime isolated from their friends - including eating lunch and playtime.
 During this time they will be supervised by adults in school.
 This is designed to be a short, sharp reminder and if staff find behaviour is persistent they should consider quickly moving to Step 4 and discuss the move to Step 5 with SLT.